tofritz/tofritz.github.io/about.md

 - [ ] have at least one git commit ~~per day~~ per week for a year
 - [ ] build out a fancier version of this website from scratch with the Bootstrap framework
 - [ ] make some maps for the portfolio using some python modules (folium/bokeh) using [earth observatory](https://eonet.sci.gsfc.nasa.gov/what-is-eonet) or [city of austin](http://austintexas.gov/department/gis-and-maps/gis-data) data
-- [ ] make some gif timelapses using GDAL (need to find the video i watched on this)
+- [ ] make some gif timelapses using GDAL (need to find the video I watched on this)
 - [ ] try to do at least a semi-challenging coding problem per week
 - [ ] shoot under 90 at my local golf course (~95 currently)
 - [ ] make this current website mobile-friendly